 The company presents certain supplemental statutory data for Genworth Life Insurance Company (GLIC) and its consolidating life insurance subsidiaries that has been prepared on the basis of statutory accounting principles (SAP).
-GLIC and its consolidating life insurance subsidiaries file financial statements with state insurance regulatory authorities and the National Association of Insurance Commissioners that are prepared using SAP, an accounting basis either prescribed or permitted by such authorities.
+GLIC and its consolidating life insurance subsidiaries that has been prepared on the basis of statutory accounting principles (SAP).
+GLIC and its consolidating life insurance subsidiaries that has been prepared on the basis of statutory accounting principles (SAP).
+GLIC and its consolidating life insurance subsidiaries that has been prepared on the basis of statutory accounting principles (SAP).
+GLIC and its consolidating life insurance subsidiaries that has been prepared using SAP, an accounting basis either prescribed or permitted by such authorities.
 Due to differences in methodology between SAP and U.S. GAAP, the values for assets, liabilities and equity reflected in financial statements prepared in accordance with U.S. GAAP are materially different from those reflected in financial statements prepared under SAP.
 This supplemental statutory data should not be viewed as an alternative to U.S. GAAP or used in lieu of U.S. GAAP.